Your student union

 For new students

 As a student of Aalto University, AYY is your student union.
 One of our most important tasks is advising and guiding new students.
-On this page, you will find important information for new students and some tips for the early stages of your studies.
+On this page, you'll find important information for new students and tips to help you get started with your studies.

 Checklist for new students